w3c/wai-curricula/content/designer/navigation.md

 #### Ideas to Assess Knowledge

-Optional ideas to support assessment:
+Optional ideas to assess knowledge:

-* Practical &mdash; Present students with a web page that is deep in the hierarchy of a website and ask them to provide a breadcrumb trail for users to understand where a page is located with respect to the whole website.
+* Practical &mdash; Present students with a specific web page inside a website and ask them to provide a breadcrumb trail for users to understand where a page is located with respect to the whole website.
 Assess how students communicate the hierarchical structure of a web page within a set of web pages.
 * Practical &mdash; Present students with a set of web pages and ask them to provide descriptive titles that identify each of the pages and describe what they are about.
 Assess how students provide clear and descriptive page titles.

 {% include excol.html type="end" %}

 {% include excol.html type="all" %}

 ## Ideas to Assess Knowledge for Module

-Optional ideas to support assessment:
+Optional ideas to assess knowledge:

 * Portfolio &mdash; Students design the navigation menu and other navigational mechanisms for a set of web pages.
 Assess how students understand accessibility features of navigation across multipage websites and applications .